sharimot/clutter/README.md

-*Do you want to leave this page and waste the rest of your life, or do you want to read it and become an extremely productive person today?*

 # Clutter: The Minimalist Notebook

 Clutter is a minimalist note-taking and task management tool that relies on a single text file called clutter.txt.